nico/hack/notes/catalyst.md

 From a `<TargetConditionals.h>` point of view, zippered dylibs are built as `TARGET_OS_OSX`, _not_ as `TARGET_OS_IOS`.

-Apple uses zippered dylibs for most of its system libraries, so that it doesn't have to ship them twice.
+Apple uses zippered dylibs for most of its macOS system libraries, so that it doesn't have to ship them twice.

 A zippered dylib can be linked into a normal mac binary: